microsoft/SmartHotel360-Backend/docs/01-setup.md

     kubectl apply -f ingress.yaml
     ```

-## Set up the Public Web App

-Now that the back-end APIs are in place the public web app can be pushed into the cluster, too.
-The spa app makes calls to the APIs running in the cluster and answers HTTP requests at the ingress URL you used earlier.

 1. Open up the `src/SmartHotel360-public-web/manifests/ingress.yaml` file and see line 9, which has the `host` property set as follows:

     ```yaml